moritanian/agent_cli_to_agent_cli/README.md

 3. Open the printed local URL (default `http://localhost:5173`) to step the simulation turn-by-turn, inspect agent prompts/responses, and review the shared conversation log.
-Use the controls at the top to adjust grid size, agent count, or switch between the Gemini and Codex CLI backends before hitting Reset.
+Use the controls at the top to adjust grid size, agent count, or switch between the Gemini, Codex, and in-memory Mock LLM backends before hitting Reset.

 ## Customisation tips

-- From the CLI, run `python sandbox_game.py --backend codex` (or `--backend gemini`) to switch LLM providers; the web UI exposes the same toggle in the control panel.
+- From the CLI, run `python sandbox_game.py --backend codex|gemini|mock` to switch LLM providers; the web UI exposes the same toggle in the control panel (the mock backend picks random actions for quick smoke tests).
 - Both `GeminiCliChatCompletionClient` and `CodexCliChatCompletionClient` accept extra CLI flags if you need to tune temperature, model IDs, or safety settings.
 - Swap the hard-coded prompts in `main.py` or wire the shared `SandboxSimulation`